5 Tips For An Eco-Friendly Christmas

 Each year, a significant amount of food gets thrown into the general waste disposal – food that took hours of energy, time and precious resources to produce.

 This Christmas, make a shopping list, check it twice and stick to it!
-While having too little food can strike fear into the most seasoned of host’s hearts, forward planning is key.
+While having too little food can strike fear in the host, forward planning is key.
 Make sure you carefully calculate how much your friends and family will eat and try not to go overboard when you hit the supermarkets.

 If, however, you do have leftovers after Christmas, there are plenty of ways you can reuse all that food.
 Leftover ham or meat can be used in toasted sandwiches, salads, omelettes and more, while vegetables can be made into hearty soups or curries!